MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/WebAss Specification.md

 - You must submit via EdStem system by Marking and submitting before the draft and final deadlines.
 Details are provided in Ed under the Assessment tab.
 - The draft submission can be very preliminary in terms of content, but the key files and the correct directory structure must be there, and should be error free.
 - Your assignment will be copied to an external web server for peer marking (to be announced later)
-- If you are late, the Mark process will still work and the new version will be uploaded to the public site, but this may result in a late penalty as specified in the subject outline.
+- If you are late, the Mark [[Process]] will still work and the new version will be uploaded to the public site, but this may result in a late penalty as specified in the subject outline.
 - You will get zero (0) marks for websites email'ed, submitted erroneously on Canvas, or demonstrated by using the browser to directly load a HTML file (ie: using File -> Open, c:\ or file:// URL's.).
     ANYTHING ELSE WILL NOT BE MARKED!
 - Do not change the web site after the submission date - everthing is [[data]] stamped so we will know.
 Your tutor may take up to 2 weeks to finalise the marking.